Economic growth and equity returns: Not always an obvious relationship

 A Fund is subject to the same risks as the underlying investment styles in which it invests.
 The Funds are subject to the risk that all or a majority of the securities in a certain market — such as the stock or bond market — will decline in value because of factors such as adverse political or economic conditions, future expectations, investor confidence, or heavy institutional selling.

 Risk controls and asset allocation models do not promise any level of performance or guarantee against loss of principal.
-Each Fund has a different level of risk.

 Because the Fund expects to hold a concentrated portfolio of a limited number of securities, the Fund's risk is increased because each investment has a greater effect on the Fund's overall performance.